 Take advantage of the many great opportunities out there to connect students to the culture of the language that they are studying.
 No need to wait for intermediate or advanced levels, it can start at the novice level.

-On Wheel Decide, teachers can type in the words that they want displayed on the wheel and on each click the wheel spins and lands on a random color.
+On Wheel Decide, teachers can type in the words that they want displayed on the wheel and on each click the wheel spins and lands on a random word.
 There are so many uses for this online tool.
-Fill in verbs and students write or say a sentence; type in vocabulary words and students write sentences or say a sentence in small groups or pairs; type in topics for pairs or small groups to use as speaking prompts; type in student names for setting up groups…so many possibilities
+Fill in verbs and students write or say a sentence; type in vocabulary words and students write sentences or say a sentence in small groups or pairs; type in topics for pairs or small groups to use as speaking prompts; type in student names for setting up groups…so many possibilities.

 The teacher can even save the wheels that he/she creates for future use.
 It takes only minutes to create a wheel and you will be using it instantly.
 And the best part is that it’s free.